OUR PLACE.

 The results make for fascinating reading.
 Together with the views of young people and businesses (see below), they identify clear priorities that the new Plan should address.

 You can read summaries and full transcriptions of everyone’s comments in the report.
+Tap the image below to see transcriptions of people’s comments on the giant map.

 Young people are the future of the community.
 They deserve a voice in its future.